View videos from the 2017 festival on our YouTube channel

 The first Mormon Arts Center Festival was held at The Riverside Church in New York City, June 29-July 1, 2017.
 2017 marked the fiftieth anniversary of LDS President Spencer W. Kimball’s address on the Gospel in the Arts.
 The 3-day Festival explored the legacy of President Kimball’s groundbreaking message through exhibitions, concerts, presentations, academic discourse, and publications.

-“Immediate Present,” a group art exhibition featuring contemporary LDS artists represented in the permanent collection of the Church History Museum.
+“Immediate Present,” a group art exhibition featured contemporary LDS artists represented in the permanent collection of the Church History Museum.

 Artists: Pam Bowman, Whitney Bushman, Stephanie Kelly Clark, Caitlin Connolly, Jeff Decker, Daniel Everett, Rachel Farmer, Jeff Hein, Ben Howell, Levi Jackson, Brian Kershisnik, David Chapman Lindsay, Jason Metcalf, Annie Poon, Walter Rane, J. Kirk Richards, Jean Richardson, Ron Richmond, Jorge Cocco Santangelo, Mary Sauer, Casey Jex Smith, Page Turner, and Chase Westfall.